mikesusz/mikesusz.dev/src/pages/uses.md

 Nearly all of my projects use git for version control (most hosted either at [github](https://github.com/) or [Azure Devops](https://azure.microsoft.com/en-us/products/devops/repos)), and I do all of my interaction with git via a terminal.
 The git plugin for oh-my-zsh provides a lot of handy aliases for git, but I have some of my own that I've been using for years and built up a lot of muscle-memory around.
 You can find those in my somewhat-neglected [dotfiles repository](https://github.com/mikesusz/dotrepo).

+## Knowledge Management

+I'm a heavy user of [Obsidian](https://obsidian.md/) to keep track of projects and references for everything in my life.
+I even wrote an MCP server to make this info available to AI assistants.

+## Assistants

+I use Claude desktop and Claude Code for a lot of things now.
+While I'm not at the "let it churn in the background all day while I go do other stuff" stage, I am using desktop to organize and plan projects, while letting Claude Code do rote tasks or give me a first draft at things I've not built with yet.

+I have Claude desktop integrated with a few MCP Servers I've written, including my publicly available [Obsidian MCP server](https://github.com/mikesusz/obsidian-mcp), and a custom server I wrote for my [Social feed website](https://feed.mikesusz.com).

+Besides Claude, I also use Ollama to run local LLMs.
+Currently, I have qwen2.5:14b running in Ollama, connected to Continue.dev for coding questions.

 ## Deployment and Hosting

 My professional work often involves large applications that are deployed at enterprise-scale.
 At one time or another I've worked on an app deployed at almost all of the major cloud providers: [AWS](https://aws.amazon.com/), [IBM Cloud](https://www.ibm.com/cloud), [Azure DevOps](https://azure.microsoft.com/en-us/products/devops).

 Building and deploying Apps has varied also, my teams have used [Jenkins](https://www.jenkins.io/), [Travis ci](https://www.travis-ci.com/), and [Azure Pipelines](https://azure.microsoft.com/en-us/products/devops/pipelines).
 I'm usually not the deployment engineer, but I've looked under the hood and gotten to understand how these work and are configured.

-For my personal projects, I still have a VPS (Virtual Private Server) that hosts a few things (as well as providing me a remote shell to use when I need it).
-I have also used [Netlify](https://www.netlify.com/) for hosting javascript-based projects and/or sites built with javascript-based static site generators.
-This site itself is an Astro site, hosted in github, and at one time it was built and deployed via Netlify.
-Currently, it is built and deployed using [Coolify](https://coolify.io/), onto a VPS from [Linode](https://linode.com).
+For my personal projects, I previously used [Netlify](https://www.netlify.com/) for hosting javascript-based projects and/or sites built with javascript-based static site generators.

+But now this site and many others are sourced in github, built and deployed using [Coolify](https://coolify.io/), onto a VPS from [Linode](https://linode.com).
+I think I have 20-ish sites serving from Coolify now.

+Recently I've been doing more advanced stuff in Coolify, like persistent storage volumes and scheduled tasks.
+It makes it easy to do stuff that would formerly require, e.g. writing custom docker yaml files or editing crontabs.

 ## Browsers